tergav17/IshkurCPM/README.md

 3. `NDSK_DEFAULT.IMG` must be renamed to `NDSK_A.IMG` and moved to the NHACP root directory
 4. `NDSK_BOOT.nabu` must be renamed to `000001.nabu` and moved to your adapter homebrew directory

+### NHACP NDSK + FDC (Hybrid)
+This build works extactly like the standard NHACP NDSK build, but has added support for the floppy drives.
+Logical drives C: and D: are mapped to floppy drive 0 and 1 respectively.

 ## Building
 ### Windows
 In order to build on Windows, ensure the following programs are installed: